John Ebersole (educator): Experience and education

 Ebersole's career as an educator began at John F. Kennedy University.
 He eventually held positions at the University of California, Berkeley, Colorado State University, and Boston University, where he developed "BU Global".
 He also held a Sandler Fellowship at Harvard University's Kennedy School of Government.

 Ebersole chaired the American Association of Community Colleges' Corporate Council and served on the board of directors of the Presidents' Forum.
 He holds a Doctor of Law and Policy degree from Northeastern University.

 Military career

-Ebersole, a Vietnam War veteran, served in the U.S. Coast Guard from 1962-1983, achieving the rank of Commander (O-5) and receiving numerous military decorations, including two Bronze Stars.
+Ebersole, a Vietnam War veteran, served in the U.S. Coast Guard from 1962 to 1983, achieving the rank of Commander (O-5) and receiving numerous military decorations, including two Bronze Stars.
 He held three commanding officer positions, including USCGC Cape Morgan (Charleston, South Carolina, 1968-1969), USCGC Point Grace (Cat Lo, Republic of Vietnam, 1969-1970), and, Pacific Area Training Team (Alameda, California, 1979-1981).